thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 : Root of Trust, the minimal set of software, hardware and data that has to be implicitly trusted in the platform - there is no software or hardware at a deeper level that can verify that the Root of Trust is authentic and unmodified.
+An example of RoT is an initial bootloader in ROM, which contains cryptographic functions and credentials, running on a specific hardware platform.

 SPE
 : Secure Processing Environment, a platform's processing environment for software that provides confidentiality and integrity for its runtime state, from software and hardware, outside of the SPE.
 Contains trusted code and trusted hardware.
+(Equivalent to Trusted Execution Environment (TEE), or "secure world".)

 NSPE
 : Non Secure Processing Environment, the security domain outside of the SPE, the Application domain, typically containing the application firmware, operating systems, and general hardware.
+(Equivalent to Rich Execution Environment (REE), or "normal world".)

 # PSA Claims
 {: #sec-psa-claims }